 The visual arts degree program is designed primarily for exceptional students who plan to continue with graduate studies or pursue professional careers immediately after graduation.
 The B.F.A. program differs from the B.A. program in its expanded curriculum requirements and higher standards regarding the development of professional skills and theoretical knowledge.
-B.F.A. students must comply with all rules, deadlines and GPA requirements specified in the Art Department Guidelines.
+B.F.A. students must comply with all rules, deadlines and GPA requirements specified in the Department of Art Guidelines.
 Waivers or exceptions must be approved by the department chair.

-- I. Required courses in the major-68 total hours, including: ART 110, 111, 112, 113, 210, 220, 227, 230, 240, 490, 491; ARTH 201, 202 and 9 additional hours of ARTH courses (3 hours of individual research or PHIL 310 may be used as part of the 9 hours); and 18 additional hours of studio art courses, to include 12 hours in the student's chosen medium.
-Students with an intermedia concentration are required to take ART 492 as part of the 18 additional studio hours. - I. Required courses outside the major-None.
-PHIL 310 is an Art History option. - II.
+- I. Required courses in the major-68 total hours, including: ART 110, 111, 112, 113, 210, 220, 227, 230, 240, 490, 491; ARTH 201, 202 and 9 additional hours of ARTH courses (3 hours of individual research or PHIL 310 may be used as part of the 9 hours); and 18 additional hours of studio art courses, to include 12 hours in the student's chosen medium. - II.
+Required courses outside the major-None.
+PHIL 310 is an Art History option. - III.
 Other B.F.A. requirements: - a) Grade-point average-Acceptance into the B.F.A. program requires a 3.00 GPA based on the first 24 hours of art credit completed.
 The 3.00 GPA must be maintained after acceptance into the program or probation and suspension from the B.F.A. program will result.
-See Art Department Guidelines for more specific information and re-entry procedures. - b) The Portfolio-B.F.A. candidates must submit a portfolio for entry into the B.F.A. program.
-See Art Department Guidelines. - c) The Concentration-The specific areas for concentration are intermedia, painting, drawing, printmaking, photography, ceramics and sculpture.
+See Department of Art Guidelines for more specific information and re-entry procedures. - b) Portfolio Reviews-As part of the B.F.A. application process, students must submit a portfolio of the work they have completed at UNC Asheville for review.
+See the Department of Art Guidelines for specific information.
+While enrolled in ART 490, all students accepted into the B.F.A. program will present another portfolio of art work for faculty review.
+This review will determine if students may continue in the program.
+If the faculty determine the student should not continue in the B.F.A. program, students may complete the requirements for the B.A. studio art program, using ART 490 to fulfill the ART 400 requirement.
+In some instances, students will be allowed to continue on a probationary basis.
+Students in the probationary status will be required to complete ART 492 in addition to ART 490 and 491.
+See the Department of Art Guidelines for more specific information. - c) The Concentration-The specific areas for concentration are painting, drawing, printmaking, photography, ceramics and sculpture.
 The student's concentration requires the completion of 18 credit hours in the area chosen.
-See Art Department Guidelines for specific credit allocation. - d) Exhibition-Prior to graduation, students must present a one-person exhibition of their concentration work.
-See Art Department Guidelines for exhibition requirements. - e) Other departmental requirements-Successful completion of ART 490 and 491 demonstrates major, oral and computer competency.
+See the Department of Art Guidelines for specific credit allocation.

+- d) Exhibition-Prior to graduation, students must present a one-person exhibition of their concentration work.
+See the Department of Art Guidelines for exhibition requirements. - Other departmental requirements-Successful completion of ART 490 and 491 demonstrates major, oral and computer competency.